Tell us what kind of legal help you need and get quotes from local lawyers.

 Gael Beriro is a graduate of Boston College (BA) and The University of Denver Strum College of Law (JD).
 He began his legal career as a water rights and environmental attorney, practicing in Boulder Colorado from 1992 to 1996.
 He represented...

-Practice areas & skills: Partnership, Commercial, Contracts & Agreements, Landlord & Tenant, Arbitration
+Practice areas & skills: Limited Liability Company (LLC), Real Estate, Contracts & Agreements, Landlord & Tenant, Foreclosure

-Practice areas & skills: Partnership, Mergers & Acquisitions, International Law, Corporate & Incorporation, Real Estate
+Practice areas & skills: Limited Liability Company (LLC), Trusts, Wills & Living Wills, Corporate & Incorporation, Business

-Practice areas & skills: Partnership, Trademark Application, Tax, Contracts & Agreements, Corporate & Incorporation
+Practice areas & skills: Limited Liability Company (LLC), Immigration, Real Estate, Contracts & Agreements, Corporate & Incorporation